-- Foul-smelling, yellow drainage from the cord
+- Foul-smelling, yellow drainage from the stump

-Another uncommon problem is active bleeding.
-This usually occurs when the cord is pulled off too soon.
-Let the cord fall off naturally, even if it is only hanging on by a thread.
-In active bleeding, every time you wipe away a drop of blood, another drop appears.
-If the cord continues to bleed, call your baby's doctor immediately.
+If the cord stump is pulled off too soon, it could start actively bleeding, meaning every time you wipe away a drop of blood, another drop appears.
+If the cord stump continues to bleed, call your baby's doctor immediately.